-Whether you are a novice at data science or a veteran, Deep learning is hard to ignore.
-And it deserves the attention, as deep learning is helping us achieve the AI dream of getting near human performance in every day tasks.
+Whether you are a novice at data science or a veteran with Deep Learning Course certification, Deep learning is hard to ignore.
+And it deserves attention, as deep learning is helping us achieve the AI dream of getting near-human performance in everyday tasks.

-Given the importance to learn Deep learning for a data scientist, we created a skill test to help people assess themselves on Deep Learning.
+Given the importance to learn Deep learning for a data scientist, we created a skill test to help people assess themselves on Deep Learning Questions.
 A total of 644 people registered for this skill test.

 If you are one of those who missed out on this skill test, here are the questions and solutions.
-You missed on the real time test, but can read this article to find out how many could have answered correctly.
+You missed the real-time test but can read this article to find out how many could have answered correctly.

 Below is the distribution of the scores of the participants:

 You can access the scores here.
 More than 200 people participated in the skill test and the highest score obtained was 26.
 Interestingly, the distribution of scores ended up being very similar to the past 2 tests:

 Clearly, a lot of people start the test without understanding Deep Learning, which is not the case with other skill tests.
 This also means that these solutions would be useful to a lot of people.

 Here are some resources to get in-depth knowledge of the subject.

 - Fundamentals of Deep Learning – Starting with Artificial Neural Network